tiagoluizpoli/ReportPlus/README.md

 **This is a report that shows "sold products", filtered by user, group, product, day of week, plus a ton of other filter possibilities.**

 ## What i've learned and evolved
-See below some of the skills and technologies i've had to sharpenned and learn for this project.
+See below some of the skills and technologies i've had to sharpenned or learn for this project.

  - [x] Structred SQL queries